jdavis88 is a firefighter and paramedic who lives in Florida. He loves to travel and maintains a blog called Southern Travel Tips.

 Yes, come back a little early.
 The most important reason for this is that you don't want to be left behind.
 You may encounter traffic issues or long lines on your way back to the ship, but if you leave some extra time in your schedule you will be well prepared.
 As you are shopping in the port area on the way back, you will hear the ship sound its air horn.
 If you head to the ship when you hear the first horn you will have plenty of time.
 Where you need to be mindful is in planning your travel back to the port area.
 Traffic, vehicle trouble, and other issues are parts of life and would be horrible reasons to miss the boat.

 The more comical reason to return early is to catch one of the best shows on the Cozumel cruise.
-If you check back on the boat and head straight for an upper level balcony, you will receive a complimentary show I call "Walk of the Drunks."
+If you check back on the boat and head straight for an upper-level balcony, you will receive a complimentary show I call "Walk of the Drunks."
 It is hilarious.
 You can enjoy a drink and relax in a lounge chair while you see people stagger back to the boat, often vomiting and getting into trouble with the port authorities.

 4. Two Words: Poncho's Tequila

 If you or someone in your group drinks, you need to plan a stop here.
 As you exit the port shopping area at the main port, look across the street and you will see a row of old shops.
-In the middle of these shops you will see one that says "Poncho's Tequila."
+In the middle of these shops, you will see one that says "Poncho's Tequila."

-Inside this little hole-in-the-wall shop you will find everything from shot glasses to t-shirts.
+Inside this little hole-in-the-wall shop, you will find everything from shot glasses to t-shirts.
 You may find some good buys here, but remember, the sign doesn't say Poncho's t-shirts.
 Wade to the back of the store and you will see a little bar and a little señorita with tons of tequila.
 They have flavored tequila, aged tequila, and more.

 The best part is that you can sample any kind of tequila for free, and the server is more than willing to give you all the samples you want.
-I especially enjoyed the Piña Colada flavored tequila which I cannot find stateside.
+I especially enjoyed the piña colada-flavored tequila which I cannot find stateside.
 Taste them all and bring back a bottle!

 5. Do Your Homework Before Your Cruise to Cozumel

 Taking some time to research different beaches and sites will help you optimize your trip and save yourself a good bit of money.
-On our first trip to Cozumel, a friend of ours thought that certain beaches were "private" and that we could only visit them if we payed for a package excursion deal.
+On our first trip to Cozumel, a friend of ours thought that certain beaches were "private" and that we could only visit them if we paid for a package excursion deal.
 In researching prior to our trip, we found that there are no "private" beaches in Cozumel.
 Most of the beaches have to be accessed through certain restaurants, such as Senior Frog's, but that is as "private" as they get.

 Also, take small bills.
-If you try to haggle with someone and pull out a twenty, you have lost.
+If you try to haggle with someone and pull out a 20, you have lost.
 Travel in a group—while the island of Cozumel is relatively safe, it is better to be safe than sorry as a tourist.
 Finally, take too many pictures.
 Cozumel is both beautiful and fun, so experience as much as you can!